-McKinnie Hall, a completely renovated three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 122 students in rooms housing three or four persons.
-It opened in the fall of 2002.
+McKinnie Hall, a three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 122 students in rooms housing three or four persons.
+McKinnie Hall opened in the fall of 2002.

 Seeley Hall, a multi-use structure located at 406 North Washington Avenue, opened for the fall 2008 semester.
-It occupies the first four floors of the building and serves 111 students.
-Seeley Memorial Library is also located in Seeley Hall.
+It occupies the first four floors of the building and has capacity for 111 students.

-Tobin Hall is located on the corner of Vine Street and Madison Avenue.
-This residence hall is made up of 10 suites.
+Tobin Hall, a multi-use structure is located on the corner of Vine Street and Madison Avenue.
+This residence hall is made up of 10 suites on the first floor.
 Each suite houses eight students for a total of 80 occupants.
 Each suite contains its own restroom and shower facilities.
+Tobin Hall opened in the fall 2006 semester.

-In all buildings, each unit is equipped with a bed, desk and chair, microfridge and clothing storage area.
+In all buildings, each unit is equipped with a bed, desk and chair, micro fridge and clothing storage area.
 The conveniently located facilities provide clean, comfortable rooms, video security, free laundry facilities, a common area, central air conditioning, WIFI and a student lounge with computer stations and a big screen television.
 Visitation in the residence halls is monitored by Residence Life and Housing Staff along with Public Safety.